 You may request the appropriate application by calling 561-791-4000 or email BTR@wellingtonfl.gov.
 Please note: The application must be submitted in person to our office.
 You may send in a representative if you are unable to come in yourself.

 You will need one Local Business Tax Receipt for each location you are operating your business from and for each classification of business you are conducting.

 Yes.
-Beekeepers, farmers, and any residents in Wellington who wish to be added to a do not spray list must submit a completed Do Not Spray form.
+Beekeepers, farmers, and any residents in Wellington who wish to be added to the do not spray list must submit a request through our Self Service Portal.

 Not likely.
 The pesticide is extremely safe for use around warm blooded creatures and is in fact a repellent for animals.
 There is, however, the possibility that inhalation of the spray could cause a reaction in individuals with chronic respiratory illnesses such as asthma or emphysema.
 Call the Mosquito Control Hotline at 561-791-4001 for more information.